 In this book, Hue San Kuay and Graham Towl draw upon the evidence from past studies and case examples to describe the occurrence of child to parent aggression and violence, and highlight the roles by individuals and communities in intervening and preventing agression and violence.
 The nature-versus-nurture debate is included and callous-unemotional traits are explained as a predictor of aggression.
 The effect of parent-directed aggression is discussed, and prevention and intervention methods are presented.
 Delaying help-seeking could lead to serious consequences and make it harder to effectively intervene.

 Child to Parent Aggression and Violence is an essential read for practitioners and researchers working with parents, and most importantly, for parents themselves.
 This book includes suggestions for interventions, self-assessment on parent-directed aggression by children, and points of contact as reference to ease the process for both parents and practitioners.

 The authors will donate their royalties in full to Family Lives, UK.
-This organization was registered as a charity in 1999.
-Previously known as Parentline, they provide support for families through helpline and also offer drop-in sessions.
+This organisation was registered as a charity in 1999.
+Previously known as Parentline, they provide support for families through a helpline and also offer drop-in sessions.
 They give tailored parental support within the community and schools, and offer support on issues such as bullying, special educational needs, and support for specific groups.

 Table of Contents